thenexthub/package-manager/Documentation/Usage.md

 ### Debug

-By default, running `swift build` will build in its debug configuration.
+By default, running `codira build` will build in its debug configuration.
-Alternatively, you can also use `swift build -c debug`.
+Alternatively, you can also use `codira build -c debug`.
 The build artifacts are located in a directory called `debug` under the build folder.
 A Codira target is built with the following flags in debug mode: